rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * A [priority support forum](http://winwar.co.uk/priority-support/), which offers same-day responses.

 == Changelog ==
+= 1.4 =
+* Stops a fatal error appearing when the feed doesn't return in the widget.
+* Fixed a PHP warning on activation when registering the widget in Debug Mode.

 = 1.3 =
 * Added a "fallback" option that displays text when feeds aren't present.